joanseg/The-Positioning-Manual/chapters/15-Go-Forth-and-Specialize-and-then-grow-that-specialization-seed-into-a-great-market.md

 My wife Cheryl, whose love, patience, and encouragement has been vital.

-The trees, creeks, and landscape around Carson National Forest in Taos, NM, who lent me sanity and calm during a difficult time.
+The trees, creeks, and landscape around Carson National Forest in Taos, NM, who lent me sanity and calm during a personally difficult time.

-My parents, who filled the home with books and music, helped me learn to question, drove me countless times to the public library, and created enough stability at home that I didn't leave there a broken person.
+My parents, who filled our home with books and music, helped me learn to question, drove me countless times to the public library, and created enough stability at home that I didn't leave there a broken person.
 These are priceless gifts and privileges that live on in me today.

 Jonathan Stark, for challenging me to specialize years ago.